 As their fight escalates, we pan to another brawl in progress between Taz, Harley Quinn, Jake the Dog, and Garnet from Steven Universe.
 Tom and Jerry rush through as well, playing their usual cat and mouse game.
 All the combatants eventually collide in a massive dust cloud as none other than Superman descends from the sky.
 He’s joined by the Iron Giant of all characters and flies in to join the battle.

-Now, the problem most Smash clones have always had is straying too far from the formula set by that game, aka PlayStation All Stars: Battle Royale.
-With MultiVersus, though, developers appear to be trying to make the game as close mechanically to Smash as possible.
-You will attack your foes to increase a number below them, which will make subsequent hits send them farther and farther off the stage until they can’t make it back on or hit a barrier and are eliminated.
+Now, the problem most Smash clones have always had is straying too far from the formula set by that game, as in PlayStation All Stars: Battle Royale.
+With MultiVersus, though, developers appear to be trying to make the game as mechanically close to Smash as possible.
+You will attack your foes to increase the number below them, which will make subsequent hits send them farther and farther off the stage until they can’t make it back on or hit a barrier and are eliminated.
 The key difference, aside from the roster, is that the default mode will be a 2v2 brawl.
 This was a core focus from the start, and the entire game was apparently built with teamwork in mind.

-A full movelist isn’t released, but it looks like there will be basically everything you expect in a Smash clone, such as double jumps, different attack types, projectiles, shielding, dodging, and charging energy.
+A full move list isn’t released, but it looks like there will be basically everything you expect in a Smash clone, such as double jumps, different attack types, projectiles, shielding, dodging, and charging energy.
 Combat looks fast, if a little slippery, and each character will have their own strengths and moves to learn based on which of the five classes they fall into:

 Along with just their classes, you can also customize your characters in tons of ways.
 Costumes are the obvious one, with a few shown being Black Lantern Superman and “Bruce Lee” Shaggy, but every character also has an in-depth perk system.
 There are perks for Offense, Defense, Utility, and Unique abilities.
-These can be swapped around to further tune your character to how you like, but the unlock process, if any, for them hasn’t been shared as of yet.
+These can be swapped around to further tune your character how you like, but the unlock process, if any, for them hasn’t been shared as of yet.